kenannaksoyy/fsweb-s17g2-sql-insert-update/readme.md

 	#Esnek görevler (Esnek görevlerin hepsini Select in Select ile gerçekleştirmeniz beklenmektedir.)
 	22) Select in select yöntemiyle dram türündeki kitapları listeleyiniz.

+		select * from tur;
+		select * from kitap;
+		select * from kitap where turno=(select turno from tur where turadi="Dram");
+		//Dram sorgusu tekilde gelemedi sqllitestudioda test engineerde geldi

 	23) Adı e harfi ile başlayan yazarların kitaplarını listeleyin.

+		select yazarno from yazar where yazarad like "E%") select * from kitap where yazarno in (select yazarno from yazar where yazarad like "E%");

 	24) Kitap okumayan öğrencileri listeleyiniz.

+		 select * from ogrenci where ogrno not in (select ogrno from islem);

 	25) Okunmayan kitapları listeleyiniz

+		select * from kitap where kitapno not in (select kitapno from islem);
+		//başarı kitapı tek geldi son eklenen

 	26) Mayıs ayında okunmayan kitapları listeleyiniz.

+		select * from kitap;
+		select * from islem;
+		select * from islem where vtarih not like "%-05-%";
+		select * from kitap where kitapno in (select kitapno from islem where vtarih not like "%-05-%");

 # Görevler